 InterContinental New York Barclay

-After breakfast, check out an exhibition or linger to explore pieces at The Whitney Museum of American Art before hitting the stairs and wandering the gorgeous High Line.
-You can admire the architecture surrounding the recreated gardens and park above the hustle and bustle of midtown while you stroll history of what were the original tracks of the New York Central Railroad.
-As you come to the end, get ready to take in New York's newest Real Estate Development-Hudson Yards!
-Equipped with Edge outdoor deck, interactive Snark Park, unique performance space The Shed and The Vessel, this ambitious facility is the epitome of art, architecture, design, and culture.
-Grab a quick snack and coffee, and sneak in some shopping before heading back to the hotel for a quick cat nap.
+After breakfast, continue exploring New York by visiting The Whitney Museum of American Art before taking the stairs to the lush High Line.
+Admire the tranquility and architecture surrounding the recreated gardens and park above the bustling midtown while strolling along the original tracks of the New York Central Railroad.
+As you approach the end, find New York's newest development, the Hudson Yards.
+Featuring Edge outdoor deck, interactive Snark Park, and unique performance space The Shed and The Vessel, the Hudson Yards showcases the best of New York's art, architecture, design, and culture.
+Wander through the several upscale shop and pick up your new favorites before heading back to the hotel to relax and prepare for an eventful evening in New York City.

-Head to Broadway and see how a show is really done on the "Great White Way."
-We can arrange tickets — even to the sold-out shows.
-Afterward, take a cab down to the Lower East Side for a super-chic experience at Beauty and Essex filled with excellent bites and fantastic cocktails.
-Keep the night going in the city that never sleeps discovering speakeasies nearby, checking out the live music scene at Pianos and Arlene's Grocery or dancing the night away in this trendy neighborhood's upscale club scene.
-As you're ending the night, enjoy the sunrise with the best grilled cheese and raspberry lemonade at Veselka.
+Start your evening with a show on Broadway.
+Our Concierge team will be delighted to help you secure tickets, even for sold-out shows.
+Afterward, head into Lower East Side for a chic experience at Beauty and Essex filled with gourmet bites and handcrafted cocktails.
+Stay immersed in the New York nightlife by discovering speakeasies nearby, checking out the live music scene at Pianos or Arlene's Grocery, or dancing the night away in one of the several clubs in the area.
+End your night on a tasty note with grilled cheese and raspberry lemonade at Veselka, a local favorite.

 The affluent used to have summer homes in Harlem because it was cooler than being in the heart of the city.
 Harlem boasts many beautiful buildings, not the least of which is a genuine Georgian mansion.